Stephen Stock is a member of the NBC Bay Area Investigative Team (The Unit).

 Prior to joining NBC Bay Area, Stock also worked in Greenville, South Carolina, as Anderson Bureau Chief and Investigative Reporter and in Wilmington, North Carolina as the Senior Investigative Reporter and anchor, as well as in Roanoke, Virginia, where he got his start in commercial television.

 He’s married to the lady, Lynn, who has put up with him for more than 25 years and through countless news assignments that have kept them apart.
 Lynn and Stephen met at UNC-Chapel Hill where they fell in love—with each other and with Tar Heel basketball and everything else Carolina Blue.
 They have one super smart son, Michael, who followed in his parents’ footsteps, in fact exceeding them, as he is an Honors College student at the University of North Carolina at Chapel Hill.
-Michael is a former leader of the Coral Gables High School Band and makes his dad look amateurish with his video and editing technology skills.
-The Stock family also proudly claims two guinea pigs as family members as well.
+Michael also serves as an officer on the Marching Tar Heel band.
+Michael is also a former leader of the Coral Gables High School Band and makes his dad look amateurish with his video and editing technology skills.